 Create separate interconnect models for each CAD net.
 The termination component must be assigned a designator in this case.

-One of the requirements of an EMD file is to enable the EDA tool to generate all the extended nets.
+One of the features of an EMD file is to enable the EDA tool to generate all the extended nets.

-What is and is not included in an EMD Model is defined by its boundaries.
-For the definition of the boundaries, see the description section under the [EMD Model] keyword.
+What is and is not included in an EMD Model is defined by its boundaries, referred to here as interfaces.
+For the definition of interfaces, see the [EMD Model] keyword.

 Usage Rules: